-Although people come to group therapy with a variety of different symptoms (e.g., depression, anxiety, stress, marriage or parenting problems), they have in common a desire to be closer to important people in their lives.
-In my roles as a psychologist and certified group therapist, I often recommend group counseling as an adjunct to individual or couples therapy.
-Group counseling tends to trigger the feelings and distancing behaviors that people seek to change, in addition to providing a contained space to explore and understand them.
-Group therapy is an ideal place to learn and practice new behaviors “live,” since the presence of the other group members often triggers the feelings and reactions that challenge people in their close relationships.
-In addition, everyone in the group shares the individual challenge of learning to manage distressing emotions in a way that brings people closer as opposed to sending them further away.
+Although people come to group therapy with a variety of different symptoms (like depression, anxiety, stress, relationship problems), they have in common a desire to be closer to important people in their lives.
+In my role as your psychologist, I may recommend group therapy in addition to individual or couples counseling.
+Group therapy is an ideal place to learn and practice new behaviors “live,” since the presence of the other group members will trigger the feelings and reactions that challenge you in your close relationships.
+Everyone in group shares the individual challenge of managing distressing emotions without disrupting their relationships.